sgidevnet/sgidevnet.github.io/wiki/pkgsrc_build_notes.md

   package), get them so that the opterr/optopt dance does not need to be repeated on every one of them

-* libtool wrapper script failure: if you read this from a package description, read xz package's description to see what it's about. (pain)

-* weird linking error with ld not finding "sgi2.0": libtool script does not believe we have GNU binutils. it has to be edited directly to get rid of this behaviour.

 ### PER PACKAGE NOTES